hindu-comm/weblogs/manasataramgini/2017/07/2017-07-03_leaves-from-the-scrapbook-2.md

 date, Japan.
 People there have had long lives from at least the medieval period and generally have been reported as having a low infection load.
-There are exaggerated medieval tales transmitted by Europeans of Japanese living hundreds of years\!
+There are exaggerated medieval tales transmitted by Europeans of Japanese living hundreds of years!
 This does suggest that there has been an evolutionary shift in the Japanese population towards a more K-strategy.
 In contrast, our nation is located partly in the tropics and has at least in the past 700 years (aggravated by Islam and Christianity) has had a much lower life-expectancy.
 This has selected a